As large as it gets: Learning infinitely large Filters via Neural Implicit Functions in the Fourier Domain: Convolutions in the Frequency domain

+In this paper, we leverage neural implicit functions in a novel setting: we learn neural implicit representations of the spatial frequencies of large convolution kernels.
+This allows us to employ the convolution theorem from signal processing~\cite{forsyth2003computer} and conduct convolutions with large kernels efficiently in the frequency domain via point-wise multiplications.

-According to the convolution theorem~\cite{forsyth2003computer}, a circular convolution between a signal $g$ and filter $k$ in the spatial domain can be equivalently represented by a point-wise multiplication of these two signals in the frequency domain, for example by computing their Fast Fourier Transform (FFT), denoted by the function $\mathcal{F}(.)$ and then, after point-wise multiplication, their inverse FFT:
+\paragraph{Properties of Convolutions in the Frequency Domain.} According to the convolution theorem~\cite{forsyth2003computer}, a circular convolution, denoted by $\circledast$, between a signal $g$ and filter $k$ in the spatial domain can be equivalently represented by a point-wise multiplication, denoted by $\odot$, of these two signals in the frequency domain, for example by computing their Fast Fourier Transform (FFT), denoted by the function $\mathcal{F}(.)$ and then, after point-wise multiplication, their inverse FFT $\mathcal{F}^{-1}(.)$:

-While this equivalence has been less relevant for the relatively small convolution kernels employed in traditional CNNs (typically $3\times 3$ or at most $7\times 7$), it becomes highly relevant as the filter size increases to a maximum: While the convolution operation in the spatial domain is in $O(M^2 N^2)$ for 2D images $g$ of size $N\times N$ and filters $k$ of size $M\times M$, its computation is in $O(N^2 \mathrm{log}(N))$ when executed using FFT and pointwise multiplication according to Equation~\eqref{eq:freq_conv}.
+While this equivalence has been less relevant for the relatively small convolution kernels employed in traditional CNNs (typically $3\times 3$ or at most $7\times 7$), it becomes highly relevant as the filter size increases to a maximum: The convolution operation in the spatial domain is in $O(M^2 N^2)$ for a discrete 2D signal $g$ with $N\times N$ samples and filters $k$ of size $M\times M$, i.e.~$O(N^4)$ when discrete filters $k$ have the same size as the signal $g$.
+In contrast, the computation is in $O(N^2 \mathrm{log}(N))$ when executed using Fast Fourier Transform (FFT) \cite{cooley1965algorithm} and point-wise multiplication according to Equation~\eqref{eq:freq_conv}.
+The proof for the FFT according to \cite{cooley1965algorithm} is given in the appendix.

-For efficient filter learning, we, therefore, assume our input image is given in the frequency domain.
+Thus, for efficient filter learning, we assume that our input signal, i.e.~our input image or featuremap, is given in the frequency domain.
 There, we can directly learn the element-wise multiplication weights $m$ corresponding to $\mathcal{F}(k)$ in Equation~\eqref{eq:freq_conv} and thereby predict infinitely large spatial kernels.
 These element-wise multiplication weights $m$ act like a circular convolution which can be seen as an \textit{infinite} convolution due to the periodic nature of the frequency domain representation.
-This means in practice that if we represent a signal, in our case an image, in the frequency domain and transform it back into the spatial domain, we assume that this signal is periodic and thus infinitely large.
+This means in practice that if we represent a signal, in our case an image or a featuremap, in the frequency domain and transform it back into the spatial domain, we assume that this signal is periodic and thus infinitely large.
 For many images, such boundary conditions can make sense since the image horizon line is usually horizontally aligned.